Ask any question regarding contact lenses and we will answer it within a few days. The most interesting questions will be displayed on our site.

 Can I wear dailies even though my doctor prescribed monthly contact lenses to me?

-Question: My doctor prescribed the Frequency XC monthly contact lenses to me.
+Question: My doctor prescribed the Frequency Xcel monthly contact lenses to me.
 I think, however, that dailies would be more suitable – I chose 1 Day Acuvue or 1 Acuvue Moist from your offer.
 Is it a good decision?

 Reply: Please make an appointment with a contactologist and ask them for a trial pair of daily contact lenses.
 Then you can be sure that they will be suitable for you.

 Can I replace Precision UV lenses that don’t work for me for Air Optix lenses?